NavjotSDhillon/Resume/README.md

 ## FAQs

 Q - Why the changes are not reflected when the page is reloaded locally?
-A - This happens when there is a syntax error in the changes that were made.
+A - If the changes are made in the \_congif.yml file, then the server is required to be restarted.
+If the changes are made in any other file, then there is a high possibility of a syntax error in the changes that were made.
 Review the changes.

 Q - Why the changes made in the \_config.yml file not reflected in the website running locally.
 A - When changes are made to the config files the server is required to be restarted.